simp/pupmod-simp-simp_grafana/README.md

 `ldap_cfg` parameter, so if any changes are made to the default server, the entire server must be configured.

-> Due to the way Puppet 3.x handles data types, Integers in the `ldap_cfg` hash MUST be specified with arithmetic expression or else they will be converted to Strings when passed to the Ruby code that generates the LDAP configuration file.
-For example, to specify the port 8636, use the value "8635 + 1" without quotes.

 Network-isolated Setup
 ----------------------